brycewray/hugo-site/content/posts/2023/07/big-unbundle.md

 . . . but that was possible only after I'd actually opened the editor, as opposed to just clicking the dock icon.

 Is that a petty reason even to *think* about doing such an about-face, much less actually to go through with it?
 Perhaps.
-But little things like that, repeated day after day for months at a time, annoy me; so there's that.
+But minor irritations of this nature, repeated day after day for months at a time, annoy me mightily; so there's that.

 Besides, I also find it more intuitive and, yes, more comfortable to manage an unbundled site's overall file-storage arrangement, regardless of any other factors that may merit consideration.
 It's the way I managed the site project for the overwhelming majority of its history before now.
 Despite my age, I typically am *not* someone who resists change, at least if I can understand a good reason for the change --- but I *do* frequently object to change-for-the-**sake**-of-change, and this seemed to have become one of those cases.